DockDockGoose/Project/README.md

 ```
 Use `exit` to leave mongo shell.

 I would also highly recommend Mongodb Compass.
-It is a GUI for Dynamodb: https://www.mongodb.com/try/download/compass
+It is a GUI for Mongodb: https://www.mongodb.com/try/download/compass